Your cart is currently empty!

 On the other hand, in the inpatient unit, she had 11 months of being consulted on her meal plan, and her range just shrunk.

-To bring back flexibility in spite of our children’s resistance, we parents often have to make the decisions.
-This means we can’t yet give our child independence (Chapter 10).
+To bring back flexibility despite our children’s resistance, we parents often have to make the decisions.
+This means we can’t yet give them independence (Chapter 10).

 We took our daughter through many fear foods in spite of her protests, and it worked well and fast.
 Her mental state improved tremendously.
 I put it down to her being generally less frightened, to enjoyment and a sense of freedom and empowerment.
 If we had waiting for her willingness to eat a cookie or eat in a café, I suspect she’d have stayed ill a very long time.

-Occasionally a parent tells me that their child, who for a long time resisted collaboration, is now motivated to take on all kinds of challenges.
+Occasionally a parent tells me that their child, who had long resisted collaboration, is now motivated to take on all kinds of challenges.
 Oh joy!
 So why not let them take the lead.
 Be alert, though.
 Don’t let them have blind spots (‘I don’t need unhealthy food!’) and don’t let them go so slowly that they’re standing still.

 [End of extract from the chapter]